Award Winning Stroke Care

-HealthGrades, the nation's leading source for health care quality information, has awarded Mercy Medical Center the HealthGrades Stroke Care Excellence Award for two years in a row, 2011 and 2012.
-HealthGrades has ranked Mercy in the Top 10% in the Nation for Treatment of Stroke for 2011 and 2012 and ranks them #2 in the state of Iowa for stroke care.
+HealthGrades, the nation's leading source for health care quality information, has awarded Mercy Medical Center the HealthGrades Stroke Care Excellence Award for three years in a row, 2011 through 2013.
+HealthGrades has ranked Mercy in the Top 10% in the Nation for Treatment of Stroke for 2011 and 2012 and in the top 5% in the nation in 2013.
 Mercy Medical Center has been ranked Among the Top Ten in Iowa for Treatment of Stroke for the past four years and has earned five stars, the highest rating possible, since 2009.

 At Mercy, There is Hope

 Stroke, also known as "brain attack," is the fourth leading cause of death in the United States.
 It's the leading cause of serious long-term disability.
 The impact of stroke on the patient, family and society is dramatic.
 To learn more about how to reduce your risk for a stroke and the signs and symptoms of a stroke, see our Stroke is an Emergency brochure.

 That's why Mercy Medical Center-Sioux City has taken a leadership role in helping the stroke survivor and their families.
 By offering a continuum of care for stroke patients, Mercy Stroke Center provides quality care based upon state-of-the-art standards and world-class models.

 For more information on Mercy Stroke Center call 712-279-5879.

 When Minutes Count...Mercy is Ready